ml4a/ml4a.github.io/_chapters_jp/neural_networks.md

 Although many learning algorithms have been proposed over the years, we will mostly focus our attention on neural networks because:

  - They have a surprisingly simple and intuitive formulation.
- - Deep neural networks are tue current state-of-the-art in several important machine learning tasks, the ones most relevant to this book.
+ - Deep neural networks are the current state-of-the-art in several important machine learning tasks, the ones most relevant to this book.
  - Most of the recent creative uses of machine learning have been made with neural networks.